palonso/MAEST/README.md

 repository.
 To generate your custom pre-training dataset:

-1. Pre-extract mel-spectrograms our your fovourite representatioe for the dataset.
+1. Pre-extract mel-spectrograms (or your fovourite representation) for the dataset.
 As an example, check the [MagnaTagATune's pre-processing](datasets/mtt/preprocess.py).

 2. Generate groundtruth files.
 We use binary pickle files that store the groundtruth as a dictionary `"path" : (labels tuple)`.
 Check the [MagnaTagATune training groundtruth file](datasets/mtt/groundtruth-train.pk) as an example.